-America Gave Up on Vaccine Incentives
+A Very Simple Way to Get America Boosted

-Nudging people toward booster shots may be one of the lowest-hanging fruits in pandemic policy making.
+Nudging people toward third shots with financial incentives may be one of the lowest-hanging fruits in pandemic policy making.

 Unfortunately, Omicron is far from done with us.
 More than 700,000 Americans are testing positive for COVID-19 every day, COVID hospitalizations in the United States are at a record high, and the variant is so contagious that an encounter with it can be postponed for only so long.
 The single best thing people can do to protect themselves is, yes, get vaccinated.
 And that includes booster shots.

-The immunity boost of that third shot is something of a game changer: CDC data has shown that booster shots significantly ratchet up protection from Omicron hospitalization, compared with two vaccine doses.
+The immunity boost of that third shot is something of a game changer: CDC data have shown that booster shots significantly ratchet up protection from Omicron hospitalization, compared with two vaccine doses.
 In some charts of COVID deaths and hospitalizations, the number of triple-jabbed patients is so low, you have to squint to find them in the graphs.
 And though it’s not clear how long this extra protection will last, what makes getting boosted now even more of a no-brainer is that the added protection starts to build in just a few days—far quicker than after the first shot—meaning that even this long into the Omicron wave, third shots can help stave off COVID’s worst outcomes, as well as immunologically arm us for whatever variant comes next.

 And yet the rate of Americans who have received a booster shot is abysmally low.
 Although 87 percent of adults have received one vaccine dose, just 52 percent of eligible vaccinated adults are boosted—less than a third of the total adult population.
 One thing that could help is booster mandates—sticks over carrots.
 Mandates may be controversial, but they are effective.
 Even so, at least so far, we’ve seen astonishingly few companies or governments roll out booster mandates.
 Don’t expect many more: Last week, the Supreme Court batted down an effort by the Biden administration to mandate vaccines for large employers.
 Some companies, such as Starbucks, have responded by nixing the mandates they had voluntarily implemented.